Mobile Power Network for Ultimate Mobility without Battery Life Anxiety: Mobile Power Network Architecture

 \subsubsection{User Equipment}

-User equipments (UEs) represent devices such as smartphones which acquire mobile charging services by accessing to MPN.
-UE has a built-in RBC receiver to receive the wireless power and then convert the wireless power to electrical power, so that UE can be charged wirelessly.
-In addition, UE should be able to exchange information with the wireless power/data access point to support control functions they needed.
+User equipment (UE) represents devices such as smartphones that acquire mobile charging services by accessing MPN.
+UE has a built-in RBC receiver to receive the wireless power and then convert the wireless power to electrical power so that UE can be charged wirelessly.
+In addition, UE should be able to exchange information with the wireless power/data access point to support the control functions they needed.